 - Read the travel advice for the countries you plan to visit and subscribe to receive a free email notification each time the advisories are updated.

 - Many guidebooks and online forums cover issues for LGBTI travellers in detail, including the International Lesbian, Gay, Bisexual, Trans and Intersex Association.

 - Leave a detailed itinerary with someone at home, and plan to keep in regular contact.

-- Remember that careful planning before you leave is essential to help you choose a destination where you'll feel safe and comfortable, and be prepared for any issues you might face.
+- Research your destination before you travel to ensure you'll feel safe and comfortable, and be prepared for any issues you might face.